Embedding in Recommender Systems: A Survey: Sequential Data Embedding

-\textbf{The choice of augmentation methods}: Augmenting the data with a suitable and effective view is able to generate a strong self-supervised signal to optimize the model effectively.
-However, to search for workable augmentation techniques, scientists usually test many strategies randomly resulting in the waste of labor force and sub-optimal model performance.
-Several works \cite{xiao2020theory1}, \cite{kang2020theory2} has studied the theory of augmentation selection in contrastive learning but less in recommendation task.
-Thus, principles to guide the choice of augmentation methods in recommendation tasks are waiting for exploration.

-\textbf{On-device embedding for recommendation model}: Recommendation models handle extensive user and item data, requiring substantial embedding capacity and memory.
+\textbf{Surveys.} While this section focuses on embedding learning for sequential data, several surveys provide comprehensive overviews of sequential recommendation methods~\cite{fang2020deep,dang2024data,pan2024survey,boka2024survey}.
+Pan et al.\cite{pan2024survey} offer an extensive survey on sequential recommendation, introducing a new taxonomy that categorizes various approaches, including ID-based, side information-enhanced, and generative models.
+Boka et al.\cite{boka2024survey} explore how sequential recommendation systems utilize interaction history to make more accurate and personalized recommendations. \textbf{Future direction 1: The choice of augmentation methods.} Augmenting the data with a suitable and effective view is able to generate a strong self-supervised signal to optimize the model effectively.
+However, to search for workable augmentation techniques, scientists usually test many strategies randomly, resulting in the waste of labor force and sub-optimal model performance.
+Several works \cite{xiao2020theory1}, \cite{kang2020theory2} have studied the theory of augmentation selection in contrastive learning, but less in the recommendation task.
+Thus, principles to guide the choice of augmentation methods in recommendation tasks are waiting for further exploration. \textbf{Future direction 2: On-device embedding for recommendation model.} Recommendation models handle extensive user and item data, requiring substantial embedding capacity and memory.
 Traditional on-device deployment poses challenges due to device limitations.
 However, knowledge distillation has shown promise in shrinking model size, as demonstrated in works like \cite{wang2021graph_distillation} and \cite{yu2021tiny}.
 Integrating self-supervised learning methods could potentially compensate for performance loss in these compact models, an area with limited exploration.
+Thus, it is possible to learn a general-purpose embedding in a large-scale dataset that can serve different recommendation tasks directly or be fine-tuned with less computation cost.
+Some works \cite{zhang2020generalpurpose}, \cite{shin2021shopperbert}, \cite{yuan2020PeterRec} have proposed some promising performance models, but they all take the BERT-like architecture.
+Therefore, it is a challenge to devise a new architecture for general-purpose embedding.